ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 to further increase the practical utility of the DevCCF.
-These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of previously noted image mapping difficulties (e.g., missing slices, tissue distortion) illustrated in Figure
+These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of previously noted image mapping difficulties (e.g., missing slices, tissue distortion).
-\ref{fig:pipeline}.

-Given the temporal gaps in the discrete set of developmental atlases, we augment the template generation explanation previously given [@Kronman:2023aa] from a developer's perspective.
-We hope that this will provide additional information for the interested reader for potential future template generation.
+Given the temporal gaps in the discrete set of developmental atlases with the potential to add additional time points, we discuss the strategy of the current DevCCF template generation described previously [@Kronman:2023aa] and provide additional information for the interested reader for potential future template generation.
 Related, we also provide a complementary strategy for inferring correspondence and mapping information within the temporally continuous domain spanned and sampled by the existing set of embryonic and postnatal atlas brains of the DevCCF.
-Recently developed ANTsX functionality include the generation of a diffeomorphic velocity flow transformation model [@Joshi:2000aa] spanning developmental stages where mappings between any two continuous time points within the span bounded by the E11.5 and P56 atlases is determined by integration of the generated time-varying velocity field [@Christensen:1996aa].
-Such transformations permit the possibility of "pseudo" templates generated between available developmental stages.
+Recently developed ANTsX functionality includes the generation of a diffeomorphic velocity flow transformation model [@Joshi:2000aa] spanning developmental stages where mappings between any two continuous time points within the span bounded by the E11.5 and P56 atlases is determined by integration of the optimized velocity field [@Beg:2005aa].
+Such transformations permit the possibility of virtual templates generated between available developmental stages.